miura/APEER_MacroExtension/README.md

 (Fig. )

+### Module_Specification.json

 For this reason, we list such keys in a file named "**Module_Specification.json**", that is saved in the root directory of each APEER module.
+This file specifies the name of required input and output variables.
 An example of this file is shown in below, copied from the [Documentation page in APEER](https://docs.apeer.com/tutorials/python-ome-tiff-example).

 ```json